 Meetings need a structure.
 Without structure, the discussion usually takes far too much time without reaching any firm decisions.
 An agenda is used to give some structure to a group discussion.
-An agenda lets people know what the meeting will be about so that they can think about it before they implementing meeting outcomesMay include be to:
+An agenda lets people know what the meeting will be about so that they can think about it before they come.
+It makes sure that everything necessary is included for implementing meeting outcomes May include be to:

 - Observing meeting

 - Compliance with meeting decisions

 - Obeying meeting instructions

 - Formal meetings

 - A typical agenda for a formal meeting includes the following items:

 - Opening

-- > welcome and apologies
+- welcome and apologies

 - minutes from the previous meeting

 - business arising from the minutes

 - correspondence, inwards and outward

 - business arising from the correspondence

 - 'reports financial and subcommittees

 - general business

 - other business